Mayo Advisory Region

 Milk, beef and lamb that is produced from grazed grass is our main competitive advantage and is what consumers are willing to pay higher prices for.
 PastureBase is a new online grassland management tool to help farmers to maximise the use of grazed grass in their system.
 Our advisors are available to support any farmer who wishes to get up and running using PastureBase.

 Agricultural Education is one of our major activities within the Teagasc Mayo Region.
-Our 4 Education Officers deliver part-time QQI Level 5 and 6 courses and QQI Level 6 distance courses from our training centres in Ballinrobe and Ballina.
+Our Education Officers deliver part-time QQI Level 5 and 6 courses and QQI Level 6 distance courses from our training centres in Ballinrobe and Ballina.
 We offer a well-structured part-time option to students who work full-time.
-We also have a qualified Health and Safety trainers for TAMSII that provide short courses to meet the scheme requirements.
+We also have a qualified Health and Safety trainer for TAMSII that provide short courses to meet the scheme requirements.

 Schemes and services support is provided by all our Advisors to farmers applying for Basic Payment Scheme, Nitrates Derogation, TAMSII, GLAS, BEEP-S, BEAM, BDGP, Sheep Welfare Scheme plus any other schemes that arise.